izsvenezie-virology/genin2/README.md

 Genin2 is a lightining-fast bioinformatic tool to predict genotypes for clade 2.3.4.4b H5Nx viruses collected in Europe since October 2020.
 Genotypes are assigned using the methods described in [this article](https://doi.org/10.1093/ve/veae027).
 Genin2 identifies only epidemiologically relevant European genotypes, i.e., detected in at least 3 viruses collected from at least 2 countries.
 You can inspect the up-to-date list of supported genotypes in [this file](src/genin2/compositions.tsv).

+Note that, as of version 2.1.0, Genin2 is also cabable of distinguishing the `DI`, `DI.1`, and `DI.2` subgenotypes.

 ## Table of contents:

 - [Features](#features)